Redwood Valley AVA

-The Redwood Valley AVA is an American Viticultural Area located in Mendocino County, California.
-The earliest vineyards were planted in the valley by Italian immigrants in the 19th century.
-The valley sits at an elevation that is 200 ft higher than the surrounding area.
+The arrival of a few large wineries and an increase in planting then led to an viticulture upsurge in the valley where, at one point, around half of all vines planted in Mendocino county could be found in Redwood Valley.
+The land sits at an elevation about 200 ft higher than the surrounding area.
 It is cooler in climate and requires a later harvest for grapes to achieve ripeness.